 157. A world of multiplicities is a halo, a vision, a dream, and the city of the Gandharvas; it is a wheel made by a firebrand, a mirage; it is a nonentity, only an appearance to people.

-159. In a mirror, in water, in an eye, in a smooth dish and on a gem, images can be seen, but within them there is nowhere any thing to take hold of.
+159. In a mirror, in water, in an eye, in a shiny dish and on a gem, images can be seen, but within them there is nowhere any thing to take hold of.

 160. Like a hallucination, so the variety of things is mere appearance; they are seen in a diversity of forms, but are like a child in a barren woman’s dream.

 * * *